 4. Scotland has proposed a scheme for returning cans and bottles.
 It would be brilliant to see that in Ireland, England and Wales too.

-Resources To Support A Reduction in Our Use of PlasticThere are resources for making changes www.mcsuk.com - The Joy Of Living Without Plastic - A practical guide - This is a blog spanning a heroic year done, plastic-free.
+Resources To Support A Reduction in Our Individual Use of PlasticThere are resources for making changes www.mcsuk.com - The Joy Of Living Without Plastic - A practical guide - This is a blog spanning a heroic year done, plastic-free.

 Life Without Plastic is another site.
 Life Without Plastic - Blog and Store